Vali-98/ChatterUI/README.md

 ### IOS

-Currently untested as I do not own proper devices to run it.
+Currently untested as I do have the resources to develop for IoS.
 Assistance here would be greatly appreciated!

 ### Fix For Text Streaming in Development